-- Type I – Sulphuric acid anodising: In Type I, the electrolyte is chromic acid-based.
-Anodising with chromic acid forms a thin coating of about 0.00254 mm and provides the least colour absorption during dyeing.
+In Type I, the electrolyte is chromic acid-based.
+Anodising with chromic acid forms a thin coating (the thickness depends on the process) and provides the least colour absorption during dyeing.
 This type is not commonly used as it offers not-so-great wear resistance and low porosity.

-- Type II – Chromic acid anodising: Type II sulphuric acid-based anodising creates a thickness of approximately 0.00508 to 0.0254 mm and has better colour absorption.
-It has good resistance to corrosion and wear.
+Type II sulfuric acid-based anodising creates a thickness of approximately 8 to 13 µm and has better colour absorption.
+It has good corrosion resistance and wear resistance.

 Materials used for anodising